When Narcissists Collapse

 If you look at the narcissistic personality as a sort of house built on stilts, imagine that the lack of narcissistic supply is a strong wind that causes the house to come crashing down.

 The narcissist has two choices if they want to move forward here.
-They can try to become a whole person and develop real coping skills (and in some cases, obtain new supply), or they can remain collapsed and poison everything else in their world in the process.
+They can try to become a whole person and develop real coping skills (and in some cases, obtain a new narcissistic supply), or they can remain collapsed and poison everything else in their world in the process.

 So back to the house metaphor – the narcissist could burn down all the houses around theirs in order to take revenge on everyone and everything else.
 What it all comes down to is that regardless of the reason for the narcissistic collapse, the narcissist blames everything and everyone EXCEPT him/herself.
 They must believe, ultimately, that they are a victim and that nothing is his/her fault.

 If you’re stuck with a collapsed narcissist, there is one escape: you must leave and never look back.
-You must resist the urge to help this narcissist and take care of yourself and your kids, if you have them.
+You must resist the urge to help this narcissist and take care of yourself and your kids if you have them.
 No contact is the only completely effective solution.
 However, this isn’t always an option for any number of reasons, so here are some tips to help you deal more effectively with the collapsed narcissist.